 The iPhone 5S is Apple's latest flagship smartphone, one that tweaks and enhances the iPhone 5.
 With almost all of 2013's smartphone models revealed - except for the Nexus 5 - this is where Apple sets out its stall for the next year.

 The "S" models from Apple can seem a bit disappointing for those who upgraded the year before, but can the same be said for this latest 2013 upgrade?
 Does it match the hype for this model that saw more leaks than any previous iPhone?
 If you are an iPhone 4S user just coming out of contract should you be signing up for more Apple or going elsewhere?
-We've been using the iPhone 5S to find out.
+We've been using the iPhone 5S since the launch and have regularly updated this review as the experience, including new software updates like iOS 7.1, have been released.

 Take one iPhone 5 and add some new colour finishes.
 The iPhone 5S looks exactly the same as its iPhone 5 predecessor, which is typical of the "S" models.
 That's predictable and a bit boring in some respects; safe and familiar in others.